nanakosh/nanakosh.github.io/README.md

 ## Nanako Shitara

-I am an undergraduate student at the University of Otago, majoring in Physics with minors in Computer Science and Mathematics.
+I am a master's student at Tokyo Institute of Technology, majoring in physics.
+I received a Bachelor of Science (BSc) from the University of Otago, majoring in Physics with minors in Computer Science and Mathematics.

 ### Research